The Direct Catering Playbook: How I Built a 6-Figure Profit Center (Without Paying Huge Commissions)

 Follow up with customers directly

-Identify the company and the administrator from the marketplace order information.
-Follow up directly to thank them, ensure the order was perfect, and introduce your direct channel.
+Identify the company and administrator from the marketplace order information.
+Follow up to thank them, ensure the order was perfect, and introduce your direct channel.

-(Note: Always check marketplace terms of service regarding customer communication).
+(Note: Check marketplace terms of service regarding customer communication.)

 7. Drive repeat orders through flawless execution